 Private travel also offers the opportunity to tweak existing itineraries or create your own holiday from scratch.
 Choose to add extensions, including trips to smaller islands off the mainland, or even combine your Madagascar holiday with a traditional safari in Nairobi.
 Family friendly private itineraries are also available.

-Much of Madagascar’s exotic flora
+Much of Madagascar’s exotic flora and fauna

-and fauna is found nowhere else on
+is found nowhere else on Earth.
+This tour

-to discover the island’s extraordinary
+offers an opportunity to discover the island’s

 We have highlighted the standard of accommodation featured on a tour immediately above the tour itinerary.